bobbyrathoree/Blatherson/README.md

 http://files.pushshift.io/reddit/comments/

 Download however many months of data you want, just keep in mind, takes more time to clean your data and even more to train your bot.

+If you wish to use the original model provided by daniel kukiela, clone this: https://github.com/daniel-kukiela/nmt-chatbot